 An approach to pricing services in a collaborative-delivery proposal and contract.
 The GMP is the sum of all reimbursable costs, plus a fee that usually includes overhead and profit.
 Costs incurred above the GMP are the responsibility of the design-builder or CMAR firm, unless they result from an owner-approved change in project scope.
 GMP pricing is commonly used when an owner chooses either progressive design-build or construction management at-risk project delivery.

 A contract – commonly used in DBO and P3 projects in which the design and construction entity is separate from the operations entity – between a design-builder or CMAR firm and the operations entity.
 The interface agreement describes the conditions for testing, turnover, and warranty of a facility and typically covers contractual obligations for both parties, including risk transfer from design and construction to long-term operations and maintenance.

 A business arrangement of two or more firms that agree to form a new entity for a specific business purpose.
 The parties to the joint venture manage the enterprise – sharing all profits, losses, expenses, and assets – and have joint-and-several liability to the owner.
 Joint ventures can be formed for any collaborative project-delivery method; they usually involve an engineering firm and construction firm.

-Compensation paid by a design-builder or CMAR firm to an owner, in lieu of all liability for any extra costs, losses, expenses, claims, penalties, and a
+Compensation paid by a design-builder or CMAR firm to an owner, in lieu of all liability for any extra costs, losses, expenses, claims and penalties.

 The act of taking measures to minimize the extent of damage resulting from an adverse event.
 Collaborative-delivery contracts spell out, for each foreseeable adverse event, which party can most efficiently be responsible for taking loss-control measures.